JesseNoseworthy/JesseNoseworthy.github.io/README.md

 When utilizing local images, "require" is needed to find the image locally.

-To do so, wrap the `src` in curly braces, type "require", add in parenthesis and then link to the local image.
+To do so, wrap the `src` in curly braces, type "require", add in parenthesis and then add in the path to the local image.

 For example: